With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 It’s something.

 With a Dexterity score of 20, you’re gaining an extra 5 feet of movement when you get a running start on your jump.
-That could very well be the line between success and falling off of some castle ruins’ ramparts, but these moments are likely to be pretty rare where you’ll get to use this part of the ability.
+That could very well be the line between success and falling off of some castle ruins’ ramparts, but moments where you’ll really get to use this part of the feature are likely to be pretty rare.

 Still, it’s better to have a tool and not need it than to need a tool and not have it!

-Level 9 is where the Thief gets an absolute banger of an ability.
+Level 9 is where the Thief Rogue gets an absolute banger of a feature.

 Don’t be fooled by the simplicity!
-This is a game-changing bonus for your Rogue!
+This is a game-changing bonus for you!

-With Supreme Sneak, you get advantage on Dexterity (Stealth) checks if you move no more than half of your movement speed on the same turn.
+You have advantage on a Dexterity (Stealth) check if you move no more than half your speed on the same turn.

 Assuming that you also chose the Stealth skill for your Rogue’s Expertise ability at level 1 or 6, you might as well be a shadow!